Do-It-Yourself 'Ghost Guns' Bypass Background Checks And Firearm Registration

 The guns don't have to be registered.
 In fact there are no serial numbers on gun components that come packed in these kits.

 "What is it going to take?
-We have known that this poses a real problem and yet we haven't done anything about it," says Adam Skiff with the Giffords Law Center to Prevent Gun Violence.
+We have known that this poses a real problem and yet we haven't done anything about it," says Adam Skaggs with the Giffords Law Center to Prevent Gun Violence.
 He says the violence in California shows it's time to close what he describes as a deadly loophole.

-"The trick is regulating this ghost gun workaround, just like we do fully functioning firearms," Skiff says.
+"The trick is regulating this ghost gun workaround, just like we do fully functioning firearms," Skaggs says.
 "Make sure that [gun components sold in kits] are serialized, that those manufacturing them have appropriate licensing and make sure that for people to buy them they have to pass a background check."

 But so far, Congress has shown zero interest in regulating ghost gun products.